Kininomiya/trace-github-pages/README.md

 # trace-github-pages
 This is a puzzle game ported to Github Pages.
-Please read the Readme for more details and support the creator there.
+Please support the original creator here: https://colorbomb.itch.io/trace?pubDate=20250620